ashfrazer/Pocket-Weather/README.md

 </p>

 ## How to Run Pocket Weather
+Once you clone this repository, there are a few different options to run Pocket Weather.

+If you want to run the JAR file, open your terminal and navigate to the project.
+Then, enter the command `java -jar target/Pocket-Weather-1.0-SNAPSHOT.jar`.

-Once you clone this repository, enter `mvn exec:java` into the terminal (assuming you have Maven installed).
+Another option is to open your IDE and enter `mvn exec:java` into the terminal (assuming you have Maven installed).

 If you do not have Maven installed, navigate to the *WeatherApp* class and run the program.
 This class is the executable portion of the program.
-Once you run *WeatherApp*, the user interface should generate.
+Once you run
+*WeatherApp*, the user interface should generate.

 Proceed to enter in a zip code of your choice, and then enjoy the results!